Journal Clubs

 Overview of the PRIMED Consortium: Reducing disparities in polygenic risk assessment

 Co-first authors Drs.
-Kullo, Conomos, and Nelson will present an introduction and overview of the NIH-funded PRIMED Consortium, which is working to improve polygenic risk prediction of a range of health outcomes across diverse, global populations.
+Kullo and Nelson will present an introduction and overview of the NIH-funded PRIMED Consortium, which is working to improve polygenic risk prediction of a range of health outcomes across diverse, global populations.
 The presentation will cover design and rationale, organization and progress of Consortium activities, methodological innovations, and initial Consortium findings and products.

 Canonical splice site variants: more than meets the eye